YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 * Skill (Taiyuan): While in combat with 6 ships in the fleet, increase own Firepower and Reload by 25%, and evasion by 10%.

 - Description:
->This pack of cleverly disguised Gunboat CL possesses a staggering amount of Firepower and Reload for its class as well as somewhat higher HP, but it does so at the expense of their now almost worthless torpedoes.
 Use Fushun if you don't want to pony up for a full fleet: her DPS won't be as stable as Taiyuan's, but she won't be far off and you'll be burning a lot less Oil.

 #### ![DD](https://azurlane.koumakan.jp/w/images/6/61/CrescentKaiChibi.png "Crescent Kai") ![DD](https://azurlane.koumakan.jp/w/images/6/6e/CometKaiChibi.png "Comet Kai") ![DD](https://azurlane.koumakan.jp/w/images/5/5f/CygnetKaiChibi.png "Cygnet Kai") [HMS Crescent Kai](https://azurlane.koumakan.jp/Crescent), [Comet Kai](https://azurlane.koumakan.jp/Comet), [Cygnet Kai](https://azurlane.koumakan.jp/Cygnet#) **(T2)**